 Our sun delivers huge amounts of energy to us every day.
 But we are only making use of a small percentage of it.
 If Kathrin Aziz-Lange had her way, this situation would soon be changed.
+The physicist from the Helmholtz-Zentrum Berlin is working on a system for storing the energy of the sun and making it available whenever we need it.

 When Kathrin Aziz-Lange talks about her work, she is not talking about cooking; more likely about the perfect recipe that she hopes to find over the next few years.
 The 31 year old physicist from the Helmholtz-Zentrum Berlin is conducting research on materials systems with which we can use the energy of the sun to split water.
 This process produces hydrogen, which can be used for automobiles, for example, and is an important foundation for the chemical industry.
 "Solar fuels are climate friendly and store the energy of the sun for those periods of time in which wind and sun are not capable of producing sufficient energy," the research scientist outlines the vision.